 National Seniors better housing campaign will work to improve housing options for you and other older Australians.
+It's an issue that has needed addressing for many years, as our history of submissions show.

 A key focus of the campaign is on improving options to enable you to downsize should you need to.

-Downsizing is not necessarily about having a smaller home but about finding a home that is more suited to your needs.
+Downsizing is not about having a smaller home but about finding a home that is more suited to your needs.

 As you get older, you may need a new home that: